Microsoft Dynamics 365 Blog

 4. Click Save and Close to complete the changes.

 It’s also possible for admins to create new security roles by using the Copy Role function.
+For organizations scaling their operations, regularly reviewing and adjusting Dynamics 365 roles and responsibilities helps maintain clarity between departments.
+As teams evolve, so should their access structure.

 1. Go to Settings, then Security, then click on Security Roles.